PROGRAM SCHEDULED for June 6-9, 2017 | Program will be held in Paris, France

 Mr. Miller also focuses on competition and anti-trust law and has successfully represented clients in investigations conducted by the European and U.K. authorities, in the conception and implementation of international pricing and distribution structures, and in obtaining multi-jurisdictional merger clearances.

-Mr. Miller holds his J.D. from the University of Oxford, Oriel College (1982); attended the Free University of Brussels for his Licence Spéciale en Droit Européen; holds an L.L.M. in International Law from the Hebrew University of Jerusalem (1985); and his Solicitors Finals from Manchester Polytechnic (1986).
+Mr. Miller attended the University of Oxford, Oriel College (1982), the Free University of Brussels for his Licence Spéciale en Droit Européen (1983); holds an L.L.M. in International Law from the Hebrew University of Jerusalem (1985); and his Solicitors Finals from Manchester Polytechnic (1986).

-Arthur Muratyan is a lawyer with long-standing experience in the Pharma Industry.
+Arthur Muratyan is Secretary General of ETHICS, International Society of HealthCare Ethics and Compliance Professionals in Paris.
+He is a lawyer with long-standing experience in the Pharma Industry.
 In 2011, he retired from Sanofi, where he was VP-Head of Legal Corporate and Global Compliance Officer.

 Mr. Muratyan is Secretary General of ETHICS.
 He was recently appointed as a new member of the EUCOMED Independent Compliance Panel.
 He is also member of the Board of ICC-France (International Chamber of Commerce-France).

-Since 2008, Ms. Pickaert has coordinated EFPIA’s ethics and compliance activities.
+Marie-Claire Pickaert is Deputy Director General and Member of General Management at EFPIA in Brussels.
+Since 2008, she has coordinated EFPIA’s ethics and compliance activities.
 Following the adoption of the 2010 Leadership Statement calling for greater transparency, accountability, and ethical behaviour within and industry framework of self-regulation, she took the lead of activities, including the creation of the EFPIA ethics platform and the development of the EFPIA Disclosure Code.
 She is acting as the Chief Ethics & Compliance Officer at EFPIA.